Project: Enhancing Accountability And Performance Of Social Service Contracts In Uganda

 UCMC will experience a growth of 50% in membership over the next four years.

-The grant is at its early stages and lessons will be added as they become available.
+More lessons will be added as they become available.
 However, the design of this grant benefits from the lessons learned by AFIC in developing tools to allow citizens to monitor important sectors and provide feedback to government authorities.
 This project will scale up this initiative to the agriculture, education, and health sector.
 UCMC also has nurtured good working relationships with the government when developing and implementing the platform (www.askyourgov.ug).
 This experience will be leveraged to ensure the success of the GPSA project.